- 1 AX/GX Differences

 - 5 Unused Audio

 - 6 Super Monkey Ball 2 Leftovers

-The arcade game uses a snapshot of Spiral rather than Intersection since the latter is not playable.
+The venue background for Green Plant is a screenshot of the course Spiral rather than Intersection since only the former is intended to be playable.

 |F-Zero AX||F-Zero GX|

 F-Zero AX has leftover information about scrapped and altered venues that do not appear in GX.

 /bmp_e/stg/ contain an unused Course Select venue graphic.
 Since this graphic resides with all the other venue graphics we can deduce that this is the placeholder for a scrapped venue.
 Every venue in the game uses a 3 character shorthand.
 The name aur is the shortened development name of this unused venue.
 Unfortunately, the image leaves no further insight into what aur stands for.

 Inside the archive

 ./bmp/bmp_view.tpl exists a graphic with the venue names.
 Many of the names are still placeholder at the time of AX's release.

 Notably, names for the venues Fire Field and Cosmo Terminal are simply Fire and Elevator, respectively.
 This makes sense given those venues background model archives